ndg63276/epc/README.md

 ## Known Bugs
 The EPC server expects an API key, you can get one at https://epc.opendatacommunities.org/login.
-When you have one, insert it on line 4 of functions.js.
+When you have one, insert it at the top of functions.js.

 ## Website
 This tool is available at https://smartathome.co.uk/epc/